-- type (basestring ("1")) Only return resolvers of type (like passwdresolver..) - editable If only editable resolvers should be returned
+- type (basestring) Only return resolvers of type (like passwdresolver..) - editable (basestring) Set to "1" if only editable resolvers should be returned.

 POST /resolver/ (resolver)

 This creates a new resolver or updates an existing one.
 A resolver is uniquely identified by its name.